VSCodium/vscodium/docs/telemetry.md

 Look for connections to Microsoft domains and telemetry endpoints.

-## <a id="announcements"></a>VSCodium Aanouncements
+## <a id="announcements"></a>VSCodium anouncements

-The "Welcome" page in VSCodium displays announcements that are fetched via the internet from the project's GitHub repository.
+The welcome page in VSCodium displays announcements that are fetched via the internet from the project's GitHub repository.

 If you prefer to disable this feature, you can disable the preference `workbench.welcomePage.extraAnnouncements`.